 Thirdly, please import videos by entering the name of movies & TV shows or copying and pasting the link of videos from Netflix Web Player to it.
 After inputting the video's name or link, please hit the "Enter" button on your keyboard, the program will accordingly list the video or all of the related videos.

 Then, you need to go to the advanced download window to select the audio track and subtitle as needed.
 If you are trying to download a TV show, simply click the Download icon, followed that a window will pop up allowing you to select titles as well as seasons, and to choose audio track and subtitles by clicking "Advanced Download" in the bottom left corner.
 If you try to download a movie, please click the "Advanced Download" icon beside "Download" to open the window.

 Step 5.
 Start to Download Netflix Videos

 You can find all answers here, whether you want to locate the Netflix downloads, or change the Netflix download location on Windows, or download Netflix video without installing Netflix app.
-Besides, it's worth mentioning that FlixiCam is capable of downloading any video from Netflix as an HD MP4 file, and it offers the free trial version.
+Besides, it's worth mentioning that FlixiCam is capable of downloading any video from Netflix as an HD MP4 or MKV file, and it offers the free trial version.
 If you don't believe it, simply give it a try.
-Of course, the trial version only allows you to download the first 10 mins of each video in HD quality.
+Of course, the trial version only allows you to download the first 5 mins of each video in HD quality.
 To get the full video, please purchase a license.